hphelion/documentation/cli.windows.installation.md

 ##Navigate to the Command Line## {#NavigatetotheCommandLine}

-To issue Windows PowerShell CLI commands, you need to first navigate to a container or the HP Cloud Services (HPCS) provider, which you can do by issuing the following command:
+To issue HP Cloud environment CLI Windows PowerShell commands (also sometimes called *cmdlets*), you need to first navigate to a container or the HP Cloud Services (HPCS) provider, which you can do by issuing the following command:

     cd HPCS: